 Student Health Services accepts physical therapy orders from private clinicians.
 Therefore, it is unnecessary for students who are seeing physicians outside of SHS to leave campus or town to have their physical therapy treatments.

 The Physical Therapy Department is open Monday through Friday with more limited hours during the summer.
-The department is located at Dixon Recreational Center on the main level.
+The department is located at Dixon Recreation Center on the main level.

 If you have a prescription for physical therapy, you may call or drop by Dixon or SHS to schedule your appointment.
 Be sure to bring the clinician's written prescription with you.
 Call 541-737-7556 to schedule physical therapy appointments.